dilraj45/webC/readMe.txt

-This is THE FUDUEST  python based focused crawler YOU WILL EVER SEE IN YOUR LIFE....
+This is a python based web crawler